mneudert/caylir/README.md

 end
 ```

-These values will be overwritten by and/or merge with the
+These values will be overwritten by and/or merged with the
 application environment values when the configuration is accessed.

 ## Usage